Taiwo Akerele

-Taiwo Francis Akerele, (born March 30, 1976), is a Nigerian policy economist, author and politician, who served as the Chief of Staff, Edo State government in Nigeria from 2016, in the Governor Godwin Obaseki-led administration, until he resigned his appointment on April 25, 2020.
+Taiwo Francis Akerele (born 30 March 1976) is a Nigerian policy economist, author and politician, who served as the Chief of Staff, Edo State government in Nigeria from 2016, in the Governor Godwin Obaseki-led administration, until he resigned his appointment on 25 April 2020.

 Education and career

 Akerele studied at Harvard University, Carleton University, Stellenbosch University, the World Bank Institute, the University of Ibadan, and the University of Benin and was a founding member of the Center for Values in Leadership, Lagos Business School.
 Before his appointment as the Chief of Staff, Edo State, Akerele was a Strategy Group Agent at the United Bank for Africa.
 He also worked at the First City Monument Bank, and the defunct Fidelity Union Merchant Bank, where he served in the compulsory National Youth Service Corps scheme.

 Prior to his political appointment, Akerele was the Project Coordinator for the World Bank Public Financial Management and Youth Employment Program for Edo State, where he initiated budget reform programs, and the creation of public finance management and audit laws for the state government.
 Akerele is also the Country Representative of Policy House International as well as the FCT Chairman of the Association of Nigerian Authors.

 In June 2022, Akerele was appointed as the Technical Adviser to the National Project Coordinator of the NGCares Project, a World Bank- assisted project in Nigeria.